myTerminal/world-of-emacs/01-entry/03-getting-started-with-emacs.md

 ## Emacs Guided Tour

 You can view the Emacs Guided Tour from the same screen where you started the previous tutorial.
-It is located on the next line.
+An option is located on the next line.

 This one opens up a web page in your web-browser.
 You can also visit it here: [https://www.gnu.org/software/emacs/tour](https://www.gnu.org/software/emacs/tour).